mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 ---
 # The Age-Area Hypothesis (AAH)
 - Sapir (1916) - *the root of the Phylogenetic tree is the most likely geographical point of origin.*
+- Also: maximum divergence, maximum variety, maximum differentiation...
 - Recursive application - migratory routes
 - When coupled with a Phylogeny - times _and_ places.
 - Used to resolve historical debates, but also could be important in creating new theories